 Highhumidity, light, and heat can spoil some fresh foods faster.
 Thus, it’s important to keep your fresh foods away from all three for the best results.

 A root cellar or dry cabinet is ideal, because it stays cool year-round and keeps things relatively dry and dark.
 Spaces like this will help keep your veggies crisp and tasty throughout the colder months.
 If you don’t have a root cellar or other dedicated storage space, any old pantry or basement should work well enough—just make sure there’s good ventilation.

 Let Mother Nature do the work for you!
 Protect your garden’s fresh vegetables from spoiling by letting nature take care of them in the following ways:

 Fermentation has been used since ancient times to preserve vegetables.
 Microorganisms in the fermentation process create acids or alcohols that destroy harmful pathogens.
 These microorganisms also change the flavor and texture of the food in a way that makes it easier for us to digest.
 It’s also an easy, inexpensive process that will just require a few simplefermentation supplies, such as a good knife, fermentation jars, a fermentation weight, and some sort oflid with an airlock.
 That’s all!

 If you want to know how to store vegetables from the garden with fermentation, check out our blog onhow to ferment vegetables at home.
-The article contains all the details you need to know to ferment different vegetables, such as beets, cabbage, carrots, cauliflower, garlic, green beans, hot peppers, onions, and tomatoes.
+The article contains all the details you need to know for the different best vegetables to ferment, such as beets, cabbage, carrots, cauliflower, garlic, green beans, hot peppers, onions, and tomatoes.